 The final RHNA allocation for the City for the 2023-2031 period is 901 additional housing units, including 286 units for very low income households, 132 units for low income households, 135 units for moderate income households, and 348 units for above moderate income households.
 As described in Appendix B, the land use and zoning designations in the City's current General Plan do not provide adequate capacity to fully accommodate the City's RHNA allocation in the lower-income levels for the 2023-2031 period.
 The City's current inventory of sites and pending projects has an estimated realistic capacity of only 190 of the 418 lower-income RHNA unitsi.e., a shortfall of 228 potential housing units.
 To address this shortfall, the City will process amendments to the General Plan and Zoning Code to accommodate at least 100 percent of the RHNA shortfall plus a reasonable buffer to create sufficient capacity for lower-income affordable housing even if the City does not achieve the conservative assumptions for development in the site inventory during the planning period.
-The rezone amendments will include a minimum of 11.4 acres allowing densities of 20 to 25 units per acre (with a minimum density of 20 units per acre) to accommodate lower-income housing with appropriate development standards, including, but not limited to allowances for 3-story buildings and affordability requirements, to encourage maximum allowable densities and to ensure lower-income housing projects are feasible.
+The rezone amendments will include a minimum of 11.4 acres allowing densities of 20 to 25 units per acre to accommodate lower-income housing with appropriate development standards, including, but not limited to allowances for 3-story buildings and affordability requirements, to encourage maximum allowable densities and to ensure lowerincome housing projects are feasible.

-The City intends to utilize the Residential Overlay District ("R Overlay District") to expand the potential sites that can accommodate residential uses, thereby addressing the RHNA shortfall for lower income units and increasing the City's capacity for moderate income units as well.
+The City intends to utilize the Residential Overlay District ("R Overlay District") to expand the potential sites that can accommodate residential uses, thereby addressing the RHNA shortfall.
 The purpose of the R Overlay District is to provide the opportunity for stand-alone residential development in zone districts which would otherwise not permit such use.
 The City has performed a preliminary evaluation of housing development opportunities and has identified certain non-residential sites, identified in Appendix B, Table B-6 of the Technical Report, that may be qualified for inclusion in the R Overlay District.
 However, it is expected that more detailed site analysis and California Environmental Quality Act (CEQA) review during the implementation of this program could identify new opportunity sites while other sites may be deemed unsuitable or densities may be modified based on new information.
 When selecting sites for rezoning, the City will give priority consideration to sites with access to transit and services to further fair housing access for lower-income and special needs populations.
 The City may implement modified zoning strategies provided the total unmet RHNA need by income category is accommodated consistent with state-defined criteria.
-If future zoning strategies deviate from the targets expressed in this Housing
+If future zoning strategies deviate from the targets expressed in this Housing Element but still meet the requirement to identify adequate sites to accommodate the unmet

-Element but still meet the requirement to identify adequate sites to accommodate the unmet RHNA need, no amendment to the Housing Element would be required and deviations of any magnitude may be considered subject to public review and City Council approval.
+RHNA need, no amendment to the Housing Element would be required and deviations of any magnitude may be considered subject to public review and City Council approval.